ScienceParkStudyGroup/GoogleEarthEngine/_episodes/00-access-javascript.md

 ---
 # Prerequisites

-Please complete this tutorial before arriving at geohackweek.
-Use the steps below to get registered for a Google Earth Engine account and to join our shared repository.
+Use the steps below to register for a Google Earth Engine account and to join our shared repository.

 ### 1. Registering for a Google Earth Engine account

   - Go the the [GEE sign up page](https://signup.earthengine.google.com/#!/) and enter > the email you want to use for your GEE account.
 A gmail is best if you have one.
   - Enter your email, your affiliation and country/region.
-Where it asks what you want to accomplish, mention you are at Geohackweek at the University of Washington.
+Where it asks what you want to accomplish, mention: Amsterdam Science Park Study Group workshop.
   - Review the terms, verify your non-robot identify and click 'Submit'.
   - Check your email, including your spam folder, for a link from the Google Developer's Team.
 The confirmation email will have directions on how to access the Code Editor.